Tilting Uranus: Collisions versus Spin--Orbit Resonance: Acknowledgement

 \section{Acknowledgement}

 This work was supported by NASA Headquarters under the NASA Earth Science and Space Fellowship grant NNX16AP08H.
-The authors also thank Dr. Leslie Sage for his helpful comments and suggestions on an earlier draft of this manuscript.
+We thank Alexander Dittmann, Pradip Gatkine, and Scott Lawrence for useful discussions, and we thank the anonymous reviewers for helpful feedback.
+We also thank Leslie Sage for his helpful comments and suggestions on an earlier draft of this manuscript.